ingo/ingo.github.io/_recipes/irish_apple_cake_with_custard_sauce.md

 author: Kayley
 category: Desserts
 description: This homey cake is packed with tender apples and plump raisins, flavored with warm spices like cinnamon and clove.
-Topped with a crunchy streusel, it's moist and toothsome but not too sweet.
-Served with silky vanilla bean custard sauce, it embodies the comforting spirit of traditional Irish baking.
 image: irish_apple_cake_with_custard_sauce.jpg
 original_title: Irish Apple Cake with Custard Sauce
 size: 12 servings